cloudmesh-community/book/chapters/class/516/week3-arch.md

 #### Python Modules

-This can be completed at a later time throughout the class
+This can be completed at a later time throughout the class:

 * What is a setup.py file (use google)
 * What is the difference between `pip install .` and `pip install -e .`